Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 <picture><img alt="&nbsp; Movie poster: IT Conquered the World, 1956.
 Tagline: EVERT NAN ITS PRISONER ...
 EVERT WOMAN ITS SLAVE!" src="../../../_rsc/_img/snap/movies/1956.IT_conquered_the_World.jpg"
      title="Sci-Fi, Horror,&#010;&#013;Sunset Productions (III), 1956,&#010;&#013;Director: Roger Corman" /></picture>

 Another striking prediction (note the uncompromising _past tense_) from the year when **IT** were embryonic but just before their boom.
-The horrific backend was also the match.
+The horrific to horrible backend was also the hit.

 </details>